phonologus/QED/README.md

 The `Makefile` provides a simple way to build a `qed` binary.
-`make clean && make` will build a fully stand-alone binary `qed`, which can be installed anywhere. `make install` with install the binary and the manpage and turoial.
+`make clean && make` will build a fully stand-alone binary `qed`, which can be installed anywhere. `make install` with install the binary and the manpage and tutorial.
 Edit the `Makefile` to change where this all goes.

 The `doc/read.me` file is Rob Pike's, accompanying his original tarball.
 It provides an interesting snapshot into the work-in-progress, and the